anothermimich/mimich_skeletyl/readme.md

 ### Case

-The case was 3d printed using PETG, i opted for this material because PLA has a poor heat resistence and ABS was to expensive.
+The case files are in this [repo](https://github.com/Bastardkb/Skeletyl/tree/main).
+I 3d printed it using PETG, i opted for this material because PLA has a poor heat resistence and ABS was to expensive.

 ### Layout schematic